Single Sign-On (SSO) is a service permitting the use of one set of login credentials (username and password) to access multiple applications.

 After logging in with SSO, you have the same rights as before.
 That means accounts that have participants' rights will be logged in as participants.
 Admins will be logged in as admins.

-If a user is logging in via SSO to their EngagementHQ site for the first time and their accounts have not been set up on EngagementHQ, these users will be participants on the site.
-They can then be upgraded to admins as required.
+If a user is logging in via SSO to their EngagementHQ site for the first time and their accounts have not been set up, these users will be participants on the site and a participant account will be automatically created on the EngagementHQ site.
+Once logged in via SSO, the users can update their demographic info by updating their profile.

 In PRM, you can see the participants who have logged in via SSO and use our filter mechanisms to create and manage groups.
 Participants who have logged in via SSO are no different from other participants in technical terms.
 It is only their method of connection that changes.